ocaiosilv/ocaiosilv/README.md

 - 🎓 College Stuff: Information Systems Major @ UFS - Brazil

-- 📡 Cisco courses: CCNA1(introdution to network) + Network Security.

 - 🐍 Python & JS – Using it for class projects and small automation scripts

 🌱 Growing In

 - SQL: Extracting insights from structured data.

+- Pandas & Numpy

 🤝 Collab or Chat?

-I'm happy to chat about:
+I'm happy to chat about anything from development to gaming.

-- CCNA study struggles.

-- Data stuff.